Nawaz Sharif: Coup, trial, and exile

-The simultaneous conflicts in the Kargil war with India and Afghanistan's civil war, along with economical turmoil, turned public opinion against Nawaz and his policies.
+The simultaneous conflicts in the Kargil war with India and Afghanistan's civil war, along with economic turmoil, turned public opinion against Nawaz and his policies.
 On 12 October 1999, Nawaz attempted to remove Musharraf for military failures and replace him with General Ziauddin Butt.
-Nawaz's mindset was to remove the Chairman Joint Chiefs and the Chief of Army Staff first, then depose the other armed forces chiefs who had destroyed his credibility.
+Nawaz intended to remove the Chairman Joint Chiefs and the Chief of Army Staff first, then depose the other armed forces chiefs who had destroyed his credibility.
 Musharraf, who was in Sri Lanka, attempted to return on a PIA commercial flight.

 Nawaz ordered the Sindh Police Force to arrest Musharraf.
 Fearing a coup d'état, he further ordered the Jinnah Terminal to be sealed to prevent the landing of the airliner.
 The A300 aircraft was ordered to land at Nawabshah Airport (now Shaheed Benazirabad Airport).
 There, Musharraf contacted top Pakistan Army generals who took over the country and ousted Nawaz's administration.
 Nawaz was taken to Adiala Jail for trial by a military judge.
 Musharraf later assumed control of the government as chief executive.
 A single protest was held by Sardar Mohsin Abbasi in front of the Supreme Court on 17 October on the first hearing of Nawaz.

 Raja Zafar-ul-Haq, Sir Anjam Khan, Zafer Ali Shah and Sardar Mohsin Abbasi were the only supporters left after the first six months.
 Many of Nawaz's cabinet ministers and his constituents were divided during the court proceedings and remained neutral.
 Dissidents such as Chaudhry Shujaat Hussain remained quiet and later formed Pakistan Muslim League (Q) (PML-Q), splitting Nawaz's party into small factions.
 The military police initiated massive arrests of the PML workers and party leaders, who were held in Sindh and Punjab police prisons.